RosettaCommons/documentation/stepwise-fullmodelinfo.md

 ----------------------------------------------------------
 This is a vector of PoseOPs.

 Suppose you're building a big model, and you have one pose for residues 22-28 and another two poses for residues 90-100 and for residues 120-130 built.
 In the stepwise framework, you'd hold on to the first pose, and it would contain references to the other poses in its `other_pose_list`.
-In this example, the other poses would themselves have empty other_pose_list'.
+In this example, the other poses would themselves have empty other_pose_lists.

 There are useful helper functions in `stepwise/modeler/util.hh` to `switch_focus_to_other_pose`.